What To Do With Return to A-Z Guide

 - Step 1

-- When first arriving on-site, stop at the gatehouse to have your materials assessed and pay the appropriate fee (if applicable). price list for full details
+- When first arriving, stop at the gatehouse to have your materials assessed and pay the appropriate fees.
+See price list for full details.

 - Step 2

-- The gatehouse staff will give you direction as to where your items should be placed.
+- The gatehouse attendant will direct you to where your items should be placed.
+You may be required to stop at multiple areas and containers on site.

 - Step 3